Dunja Ilić: 2014–2015: Single, duet, farewell single and guest song in 2019

-Although shortly after the release of her third studio album in 2013, she announced to her fans that she was retiring from the music scene and variety shows, on October 18, 2014, she released the single Nije me ubilo.
-And soon after that, on December 15, 2014, she recorded the first duet in her career, Million promila with Dimitri.
-She released her farewell single Oči ledene on October 13, 2015, and many of Dunja's fans consider it Dunja's most beautiful song in her career.
-In April 2019, she appeared as a guest in the song Da li je to ljubav ili strast by Stefan Dragojlović because it was his wish, considering that Dunja wrote music and lyrics for the song of the same name.
+Although shortly after the release of her third studio album in 2013, she announced to her fans that she was retiring from the music scene and variety shows, on 18 October 2014, she released the single "Nije me ubilo".
+Soon after, on 15 December 2014, she released the first duet of her career, "Milion promila" with Dmitri.
+She released her farewell single "Oči ledene" on 13 October 2015.
+In April 2019, she appeared as a featured artist on the track "Da li je to ljubav ili strast" by Stefan Dragojlović.
+The collaboration was Dragojlović's idea, as Ilić wrote the song.